What is our Mission?

 What is our History?

 In 1992 the Mental Health Network (formerly the Mental Illness Network) began with a grant from the American Missionary Association of the United Church of Christ.
-We began as a response to the need for families and others to communicate among themselves about their experiences as families, and in congregations.
+We began as a response to the need for families and others to communicate among themselves about their experiences as families, and in congregations/synagogues/organizations.
 We are, therefore, a network and not a committee.

 In a given year, one in every four people (26.2%, according to the National Institute on Mental Health) is dealing with a mental illness, also known as a brain disorder.